 - The MSU 4.0 grading system is used report final course grades.
 Grades for assignments will be posted electronically to D2L within one (1) week of the completed assignment/assessment due date. - Refer to D2L often to determine your progress in the course.
-Instructors are not able to predict the grade that you will earn in this class prior to the completion of all assignments. - In order to earn a particular final grade level, you must meet the minimum requirements in every category listed in the table below. - Exams will be determined to be Strong (2), Satisfactory (1) or Unsatisfactory (0) AFTER Exam Correction scores have been determined.
-If you elect to not complete Exam Corrections, then your first attempt score will be determined to be Strong, Satisfactory or Unsatisfactory.
+Instructors are not able to predict the grade that you will earn in this class prior to the completion of all assignments. - In order to earn a particular final grade level, you must meet the minimum requirements in every category listed in the table below. - Exams will be determined to be Strong (2), Satisfactory (1) or Unsatisfactory (0) AFTER Exam Revision scores have been determined.
+If you elect to not complete Exam Revisions, then your first attempt score will be determined to be Strong, Satisfactory or Unsatisfactory. - Students that complete at least 10 out of the 12 Recitation assignments as described above, will get a "1" added to their overall exam score. (eg. If a student earned a total score of 9 across all 5 exams, this would equal an overall grade of a 3.5.
+Completing the recitation will raise the grade to an overall grade of a 4.0)

-Minimum # of Credit Quizzes (total of 13) Total Score from top 4 Exams (lowest exam dropped) Grade in Course
+Minimum # of Credit Quizzes (total of 12) Total Score from all 5 Exams Completed End of the Semester Reflection Grade in Course

-11 8 4.0

-11 7 3.5
+10 10 ~ 4.0

+10 8-9 ~ 3.5

-9 6 3.0
+9 7 ~ 3.0

-9 5 2.5
+8 6 ~ 2.5

-7 4 2.0
+7 5 ~ 2.0

-7 3 1.5
+7 4 ✓ 1.5

-7 2 1.0
+6 3 ✓ 1.0

-Less than 7 Less than 2 0.0 (not passing)
+Less than 6 Less than 3 X 0.0 (not passing)

+6 2 ~ ^A 1.0

+5 3 ~ ^A 1.0

-\ Your "Score" on the exam is a 2, 1, or 0 based on the definitions in the syllabus
+- Your "Score" on the exam is a 2, 1, or 0 based on the definitions in the syllabus - A Gray highlighted cells show possible passing grades if you complete 10 out of 12 Recitation assignments. - indicates that end of semester reflection is complete